Velvet Revolution: Ideals of the revolution

 In the months leading up to and during the revolution, citizens dispersed ideas using flyers distributed en masse.
 Hundreds of discrete flyers with varying messages were printed, but most shared the same ideals.
 In the summer of 1989, one of the most widely circulated documents was "The Eight Rules of Dialogue", which advocated for truth, understanding and empathy, informed and respectful discussion, abstaining from ad hominem attacks, and an open mind.
 Other documents focused less on communication techniques and more on ideals.
 Democracy, freedom, nonviolence, fairness, and humanness were prevalent themes, as well as self-organisation, political representation, and improved working conditions.

 External factors

 The events of November 1989 confirmed that outside factors were significant catalysts for the downfall of Communism in Czechoslovakia.
 Therefore, the transformations in Poland and Hungary and the collapse of the regime in East Germany, both of which could be traced to the new attitude of the Soviets toward East Europe, encouraged Czechs and Slovaks to take to the streets to win their freedom.
 However, national factors, including the economic and political crisis and the actions of groups and individuals working towards a transformation, destabilised support for the system.
+Foreign broadcasting played a significant role in shaping public awareness during the late 1980s.
+Radio Free Europe, Voice of America, the BBC World Service and other Western broadcasters provided uncensored information about developments in Czechoslovakia and the wider Eastern Bloc.
+Their reporting was widely followed despite state jamming efforts.
+Among the journalists covering Czechoslovakia for these outlets was Jolyon Naegele of Voice of America, whose interviews with dissidents and analysis of political developments reached large audiences inside the country.